Salesforce Review: Decide if the CRM Is Right for You

 Salesforce report builder

-For data-driven organizations, Salesforce has deep reporting capabilities that can generate any type of CRM report.
-Every plan includes access to pre-made and custom reports, which users can build via a simple-to-use drag and drop editor.
+Every Salesforce plan can help you generate any type of CRM report, including access to pre-made and custom reports, which users can build via a simple-to-use drag-and-drop editor.
 Salesforce Professional and Enterprise up the ante by adding more variables, deeper analytics, and advanced features like cross-filtering and bucketing.
+Einstein GPT also connects your data with the generative capabilities of AI and large language models (LLMs).

 Salesforce is known for its advanced reporting, so it’s highlighted in our article on CRM reporting, which explains how businesses can translate key data into an actionable resource.